kickoffai/blog/_drafts/world-cup-2018-analysis.md

 France, 25% chances to Croatia, and 21% chances of a draw after 90 minutes.
 And this year, with the Croatian outsiders reaching the final after an epic journey, many surprises seem to have occurred.
-We'll see however that, quantitatively, this World Cup has been easier to predict in comparison to other editions or other competitions.
-We provide in this article an evaluation of our model's performances and compare them to Google's, [FiveThirtyEight][538]'s, and betting odds' predictions.
+We'll see however that, quantitatively, this World Cup has been easier to predict in comparison to other editions.
+We provide in this article an evaluation of our model's performance and compare it to Google's, [FiveThirtyEight][538]'s, and to predictions derived from betting odds.

 ## Behind the scenes

-Let us start by giving a few details about Kickoff.ai’s model.
+Let us start by giving a few details about Kickoff.ai’s methodology.
 We model the probability of team A winning over team B or drawing as a function of the teams’ *strengths*.
-These strengths are learned using over 100 years of national matches data.
-Indeed, football evolves very rapidly.
-Players come and go, their form varies from a day to another, and synergies within a squad is highly dependent on their personalities.
-In order to take these aspects into account, we resort to two different strategies:
+These strengths are learned using over 100 years of matches between national teams.
+However, football evolves very rapidly.
+Players come and go, their form varies from a day to another, and synergies within a squad are highly dependent on the selected players.
+We take these aspects into account as
+follows:

 1. **We model team strength dynamically.** Our model allows the strength of a team to *change over time*.
 This enables us to reflect that recent confrontations should be more important to predict upcoming matches.
 We call this dynamic strength the *Kickscore*.
 2. **We use Bayesian inference**.
 This is a fancy way of saying that we are able to understand how *confident* we are about a particular prediction.
-As an example, take Argentina against Iceland.
-It is likely that Argentina will win.
-On the one hand, Argentina is clearly the better team on paper, but on the other hand Iceland has never taken part in a World Cup final tournament, and might perform over its usual level.

-Besides that, we also make two more assumptions that we incorporate into our model to boost or penalize a team's Kickscore:
+We also use two additional factors to boost or penalize a team's Kickscore, because we found them to be improving the predictive accuracy on past editions of the World Cup.

-1. **Home advantage.** We assume that teams playing in front of their crowd usually perform better.
+1. **Home advantage.** Teams playing in front of their crowd typically perform better.
 Even though there is no such home advantage during a competition such as the World Cup, it helps learning the Kickscores more accurately using matches played at home (e.g., during qualification matches).
-2. **Competition advantage.** We assume that teams usually perform differently during international competitions than there expected ability.
-As the World Cup goes on, the model adapts this bonus (or malus) depending on how well (or bad) teams actually perform.
+2. **Competition advantage.** Teams sometimes perform differently during international competitions than we would expect given their strength.
+As the World Cup unfolds, the model learns this bonus (or malus) depending on how well (or bad) teams actually perform during the competition.

 We also tried to model other aspects.
 We tried to add a *host advantage* to the team hosting the competition (i.e., Russia in 2018).
-We also tried to add a *crowd advantage*, i.e. a home advantage specific to each team.
-However, these assumptions appeared not to be useful to improve performances.
+We also tried to add a *crowd advantage*, i.e., a home advantage specific to each team.
+However, these factors appeared were not helpful in increasing the predictive performance.

-All in all, our model is a combination of the Kickscore, home and competition advantages, and quantification of uncertainty in the data through Bayesian inference.
-We train the model again after each match to refine it taking into account recent results.
+In summary, our predictions come from a combination of the Kickscore, of home and competition advantages.
+The uncertainty in the data can be effectively quantified through the use of Bayesian inference.
+We retrain the model after every day to make sure that the most recent results are taken into account.

 ## How well did our model perform?